joehoman/blog-frontend/README.md

 The frontend of this app is a React app.
 The backend is an Express server connected to a Postgresql database

 ## 🏞 Background
-This project was built in 72 hours to earn my Z-Prefix as a Supra Coder in the Space Force.
-No joke! https://supracoders.us/z-prefix
+This project was built in 72 hours to earn my Z-Prefix as a Supra Coder in the Space Force. https://supracoders.us/z-prefix

 ## 💿 Running this app locally